chromaui/chromatic-docs/faq.md

 **Product differentiation**:

-- Components are first-class citizens in Chromatic so our workflow is necessarily different
+- Components are first-class citizens in Chromatic, so our workflow is necessarily different

 - Deep integration with Storybook (we're core maintainers)

-- Track each components baselines through branches and merges
+- Track each component's baselines through branches and merges

 - Generate a living component library online

 - Rewind component history

-- Review components one at a time, approvals carry over from build to build
+- Review components one at a time; approvals carry over from build to build

 **We're proud of our developer experience:**

 - "It just works" -- sensible defaults out of the box, no writing webdriver tests or custom integrations

-- Lightning fast test runs (modern cloud architecture) with no cap on concurrency
+- Lightning-fast test runs (modern cloud architecture) with no cap on concurrency

 - Automatic PR badging for GitHub, GitLab, and Bitbucket